Get

 5. Provide Plenty of Resources

-Ensuring each animal has separate food and water bowls, toys, and bedding can prevent resource guarding.
+Ensuring each animal has separate food and water bowls, toys, and bedding can prevent resource guarding, especially from the dog.
 More importantly, it promotes peaceful coexistence between your Cocker Spaniel and cat.

 Resource guarding occurs when an animal perceives a particular resource as valuable.
-So, it attempts to prevent other animals from accessing it.
+So, they attempt to prevent other animals from accessing it.
 This can cause conflict and tension between your pets and may lead to aggression.

-To prevent resource guarding, provide each animal with its own set of resources.
-That includes separate food and water bowls, as well as different toys and bedding.
+To prevent resource guarding, provide each animal with their own set of resources.
+That includes separate food and water bowls ideally not close to each other, as well as different toys and bedding.
 As a result, they’ll feel free from the need to compete with the other animal for access.

 You should also feed your pets in separate areas of the house.
 This prevents any competition or aggression during mealtime.
+Dogs are usually the ones who don’t like having other animals next to their food bowls when they’re eating and this may cause them to lash out if the cat is just passing by.
 You may feed your Cocker Spaniel in one room and your cat in another or use a pet feeder to dispense food at specific times for each animal.

 6. Use Positive Reinforcement